Privatehive/gcp-hosted-github-runner/README.md

 module "github-runner" {
   source                    = "github.com/Privatehive/gcp-hosted-github-runner"
-  machine_type              = "c2d-highcpu-8" // The machine type of the VM instance.
+  machine_type              = "c2d-highcpu-8" // The default machine type of the VM instance.
   github_runner_group_id    = 1 // The GitHub Organization/Enterprise runner group ID.
 Has no effect for GitHub Repositories.

   // Provide only ONE of the following variables: